Kohli and Duffy star as defending champions RCB overpower Hyderabad

 Padikkal was equally fluent, smashing seven fours and four sixes in his 61 off 26 balls, while captain Rajat Patidar added 31 to keep the runs flowing.

-Earlier, pacer Duffy dismantled Hyderabad's top order, removing attacking openers Abhishek Sharma (7) and Travis Head (11) in quick succession before also dismissing Nitish Kumar Reddy for one to finish his spell with figures of 3-22.
+Earlier, pacer Duffy dismantled Hyderabad's top order, removing attacking openers Abhishek Sharma (7) and Travis Head (11) in quick succession.

+Sharma, who endured a lean patch in the T20 World Cup, failed to find form again, while fellow opener Head perished attempting an aggressive stroke, picking out Phil Salt at deep square leg.

+Salt impressed in the field, taking three sharp catches near the boundary rope as Hyderabad's batters struggled to pierce the field.

 Kishan top-scored for Hyderabad with 80 off 38 balls, including eight fours and five sixes, while Klaasen added 31 and Aniket Verma blasted a rapid 43 off 18 to give the innings late momentum.